Man shot during beef over Slim Jim at gas station

 The owner was talking to investigators.
 There's no word if he will face charges.

-Police have placed an evidence marker on a Slim Jim in the parking lot.
+Police had placed an evidence marker on the Slim Jim in the parking lot.

 ----------